mmb-carb/ESTA/docs/USERS_GUIDE.md

 The miscellaneous section is just what is sounds like.
 In the case of the default config files, the miscellaneous section is used for input files that are shared between different processing steps.

-    region_names: input/defaults/california/county_names.py
+    region_names: input/defaults/california/gai_names.py
     vtp2eic: input/defaults/emfac2014/vtp2eic.py

-The `county_names.py` file is a simple dictionary mapping a California county integer to the count name.
+The `gai_names.py` file is a simple dictionary mapping a California GAI integer to the GAI name.
 The `vtp2eic.py` is another dictionary mapping a tuple `(vehicle type, technology, process)` to a 14-digit EIC number.

 [Back to Main Readme](../README.md)